cs2043-sp16/lecture-slides/README.md

 All you need to do is `git clone` this repository, the up to date pdf's are all being tracked.
 When I add a new lecture or make changes to an existing one, you will receive these via a `git pull`, and you are done!

+## Slide Color / Animation Options

+There are four branches of this repository you can use.
+After you `git clone` and `cd lecture-slides`, you can:

+1. Remain on the `master` branch (where you will be with `git clone`) to have the dark-background animated slides I present during class.
+2. Switch to the `dark_slides_handout` branch (`git checkout dark_slides_handout`) to have the dark-background un-animated slides, which may be easier for you to take notes on / read through when working on assignments.
+3. Switch to the `light_slides` branch (`git checkout light_slides`) to have the light-background animated slides alternate.
+4. Switch to the `light_slides_handout` branch (`git checkout light_slides_handout`) to have the light-background un-animated slides, which may be easier for you to take notes on / read through when working on assignments.

+Recall that you can identify which branch you are on with `git branch -a`.

 ## Building the Slides

 Is a bit more involved.
 At a high level, the items you will need are